DFE-Digital/teacher-services-cloud/documentation/onboard-service.md

 - Deploy: `make <environment config> deploy-azure-resources`.
 Example: `make development deploy-azure-resources`

 ### Configure Statuscake credentials
-If Statuscake is not required at this stage, comment out resources in `terraform/application/statuscake.tf` and the provider in `terraform/application/terraform.tf`.
+If Statuscake is not required at this stage, delete `terraform/application/statuscake.tf` and comment out the provider in `terraform/application/terraform.tf`.

 If it is:
 - [Request](https://technical-guidance.education.gov.uk/infrastructure/monitoring/statuscake/#statuscake) a user account and an API key